Ildarik/100-days-of-code/log.md

 **Today's Progress**: Writed my first test.
 Did script to parse XML file

 **Thoughts**: Came back to project after month and rewrote it with a new passion

+## Day 79: February 21, 2020 Friday

+**Today's Progress**: Tried to refactor parsing feature and figured out that that doesn't need at all.
+I can get my goal manually!)
+That will be enough now

+**Thoughts**: Good question yourself before refactoring - does it really needs?